 The aim of this approval process is to make sure that you:

-For more information on the process of becoming a kinship carer, see Steps to becoming a carer, download the fact sheet Fact sheet 7: Foster and kinship care – Steps to becoming a kinship carer Fact sheet 7: Foster and kinship care – Steps to becoming a kinship carer or contact the department on 1800 811 810 or 3224 8045.
+For more information on the process of becoming a kinship carer, read Steps to becoming a carer, download Fact sheet 7: Steps to becoming a kinship carer (PDF) or contact the department on 1800 811 810 or 3224 8045.

 For information about the key themes and messages from national and international research on kinship care, see the paper Kinship Care: A Literature Review Kinship Care: A Literature Review (Child Safety Services, 2011).